Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step5.md

 If you want to ensure that the package is not installed, you can declare that with state: absent, and Ansible will ensure it.

-Update the playbook to remove sysstat.
+Update the playbook to remove `mysql-server-5.6`.

-sed -i -e 's/state: present/state: absent/' -e 's/ensure.*/ensure item is removed/' playbook.yml
+`sed -i -e 's/state: present/state: absent/' -e 's/ensure.*/ensure mysql-server-5.6 is removed/' playbook.yml`{{execute HOST1}}

 Then re-run the playbook: